-It is worth mentioning that various simulations and numerical models have been developed and used to interpret drop impact results and help to establish a theoretical framework, revealing new insights not easily captured in experiments due to limitations.3 Specifically, the velocity distribution, internal hydrodynamics in the drop, and the energy evolution are accessible only in the simulation, enabling a more complete understanding of the postimpact outcomes in complex surface morphologies and in multi-phase flows.
-For instance, Catsoulis et al.36 introduced a three-dimensional computational framework, improving the volume-of-fluid (VOF) method, to analyze drop impact on patterned surfaces.
+It is worth mentioning that various simulations and numerical models have been developed and used to interpret drop impact results and help to establish a theoretical framework, revealing new insights not easily captured in experiments due to limitations31,36-38.
+Specifically, the velocity distribution, internal hydrodynamics in the drop and the energy evolution are accessible only in the simulation, enabling a more complete understanding the postimpact outcomes in complex surface morphologies and in multi-phase flows.
+For instance, Cartsoulis et al. introduced a three-dimensional computational framework, improving the Volume-Of-Fluid (VOF) method, to analyse drop impact on patterned surfaces.
 Their findings emphasize on the crucial role of wettability contrast and contact angle hysteresis in drop dynamics on meshes.
-Additionally, Wang et al.37 explored the influence of surface tension and viscosity of the liquid on drop outcomes on meshes using lattice Boltzmann (LB) simulation.
+Additionally, Wang et al. explored the influence of surface tension and viscosity of the liquid on drop outcomes on meshes using Lattice Boltzmann (LB) simulation.
 However, while the simulation methods have limitations in the dimensions of the simulated system and the accuracy of the implemented dynamics due to the computational costs, it is crucial to assess the relevance of the results by comparing them with experimental findings.